Ella Bruccoleri

-Ella May Bruccoleri is a British actress.
-On television, she is known for her role as Sister Frances in the BBC One drama Call the Midwife (2018–2022).
+Ella May Bruccoleri (born 11 may 1996) is a British actress and musician.
+On television, she is known for her roles as Sister Frances in the BBC One drama Call the Midwife (2018–2022) and as Mary Bennet in The Other Bennet Sister (2026).

 Early life

 Bruccoleri was born to an Italian family and grew up in Scarborough.
 She graduated from the Oxford School of Drama in 2017.
+She has previously lived in Paris, where she attended a mime school.

 Career

-Her television roles have included Call the Midwife, in which she played Sister Frances between 2018 and 2022 and Winifred Barragan in Bridgerton.
+Her television roles have included Call the Midwife, in which she played Sister Frances between 2018 and 2022, and Winifred Barragan in Bridgerton.
 She also had roles in television series Back to Life, The Chelsea Detective, and Hotel Portofino.
+She also co-runs a spoof influencer Instagram account, @etoztravel, with her comedy soulmate Zoe Dunn.

 In 2023, she appeared as Rebecca in comedy super power series Extraordinary for Disney+.
 Later that year she was cast in Channel 4 romantic drama series Alice & Jack.

 In 2024, she appeared in ITV drama Passenger, and BBC One mystery crime series Ludwig.
 Bruccoleri also appeared on the podcast Have You Got Your Sh*t Together? with host Caitlin O’Ryan.

-Her film roles have included Polite Society, Joy, and The Strangers: Chapter 1.
+Her film roles have included Polite Society, Joy, and The Strangers: Chapter 1, Chapter 2, and Chapter 3, in which she portrayed Jasmine who was also the masked stranger, Dollface, although most of her scenes were cut due to reshoots.
 In 2024, she was cast in a lead role in the British film Go Away! alongside Hugh Bonneville and Michael Socha.
-She appeared in 2025 Apple TV+ series Down Cemetery Road, and Mark Gattiss mystery drama Bookish, as well as the film Paddington in Peru.
+She also appeared in the Apple TV+ series Down Cemetery Road, and Mark Gatiss mystery drama Bookish, as well as the film Paddington in Peru.

+In 2026, Bruccoleri starred as Mary Bennet in The Other Bennet Sister, airing on BBC iPlayer and BBC One.
+For her role in the series, she was nominated in the Drama Performance category at the 31st National Television Awards.